The Achilles tendon may become acutely or chronically injured. There are different levels of the Achilles tendon that may become injured.

-Various therapeutic exercises, including voodoo flossing, as well as dynamic contracture therapy, can free up adhesions and subsequently increase ankle range of motion.
-Eccentric contractions of the calf muscle is paramount to healing Achilles tendonitis.
-Non steroid anti-inflammatories (i.e Ibuprofen, Aleve) should be avoided (see the study).
-These medications disrupt healing of the injured tendon collagen, resulting in a less resilient, more injury prone structure.
+Therapeutic exercises, such as voodoo flossing and dynamic contracture therapy, can free up tight knots in your calf muscle (aka trigger points).
+Once you free up these knots, stretching can be more effective.
+Incorporate eccentric calf raises in your daily rehab routine.
+Non steroid anti-inflammatories (i.e Ibuprofen, Aleve) should be avoided.
+These medications disrupt healing of the injured tendon’s collagen.
+Poor healing will result in less resilient, more injury prone tissue.
 Contrast baths are recommended during the healing process.

 Chronic ankle instability can result after ankle sprains.
-The highest predicting factor of an ankle sprain is a history of a previous ankle sprain.
-When patients start to experience ankle sprains or the feeling of instability (i.e. the ankle giving out) on uneven surfaces, bracing and rehabilitation to improve strength and proprioception is recommended.
+The #1 predictor of an ankle sprain is a history of a previous ankle sprain.
+Patients often present to clinic complaining about an ankle sprain, or instability (i.e. the ankle giving out).
+For conservative treatment, bracing, as well as strength and proprioception exercises are recommended.
+For the unstable ankle that fails conservative care, there are excellent surgical options to stabilize the ankle.

 If conservative treatment fails, surgical intervention to provide structural stability of the ankle is warranted.

-Every joint is surrounded by a capsule, which contains synovial fluid.
+Every joint is surrounded by a capsule which contains synovial fluid.
 If a joint capsule becomes inflamed, it is termed capsulitis.
 Capsulitis can occur at any joint in the foot or ankle.
 It is most commonly seen in the metatarsal phalangeal joints or the ankle joint.
-The metatarsal phalangeal joints are relatively small and undergo a lot of stress during propulsion.
-If capsulitis ensues due to overuse activity, the condition can be quite painful and debilitating.
-As we age, the fat pat under the ball of our foot wears down and is unable to absorb shock adequately.
+The metatarsal phalangeal joints are relatively small, and sustain a lot of impact during propulsion.
+Capsulitis can be painful and debilitating.
+As we age, the fat pat under the ball of our foot wears down, and is unable to absorb shock.
 As a result, the metatarsal phalangeal joint capsules take on a lot of the load and can become inflamed.
 Symptoms are worse when patients are barefoot.

 Shoes help to absorb the impact on the lesser metatarsal phalangeal joints.
-Evaluate your shoes to make sure that the forefoot padding hasn’t worn out.
+Evaluate your shoes to make sure that the forefoot padding hasn’t worn down.
 Ice for swelling and pain relief.
 Low impact cross training is recommended until symptoms subside.
-If symptoms don’t improve or worsen, seek medical attention.
+If symptoms don’t improve, seek medical attention.

-Platelet-rich plasma injections are offered during your initial consult to induce growth factors in the injured area.
-This stops the inflammatory cycle and promotes healing (learn more about Regenerative Medicine).
-Corticosteroid injections are offered to decrease inflammation and pain.
+Platelet-rich plasma (PRP) injections are offered during your initial consult.
+PRP suppresses inflammation, and promotes healing (learn more about Regenerative Medicine).
+Corticosteroid injections are also offered to decrease inflammation and pain.
 Custom orthotics with a metatarsal pad to offload the affected area is recommended.
 Patients can expect to return to full activities once symptoms subside.

 Neuromas develop from pressure applied to a nerve, which results in enlargement of the nerve tissue.
 Neuromas are most commonly seen in the forefoot and more specifically between the 3rd and 4th metatarsals (aka Morton’s neuroma).
 The intermetatarsal nerve can become injured if the metatarsal heads are too close together, causing impingement of the nerve.
 This can occur if the metatarsal heads are anatomically position too close together, or if the heads shear against each other during gait.
 Neuromas are most painful in shoe gear since the nerve is getting compressed between the metatarsal heads.